Lab #1: Snow depth and SWE at different scale-lengths, and in different land cover types

 The field studies course involves walking in/around town on icy roads and sidewalks, snowshoeing in steep terrain across deep, soft snow, and shoveling snow for extended periods.
 Participants must be able to exert themselves at high altitudes (11,500 ft.) in windy, snowy, sunny, dry, cold to extremely cold conditions.

-One morning in Jan.
-2011, the temperature in Silverton dropped to -34F.
 Jan.
-2013 included a -30F morning reading.
-Jan.
 2016 included several days of -15F morning readings.
 Jan.
 2017's course was 'the year of the pineapple express:' Feet of snow fell, temeratures were warm 24/7 (above freezing from time to time - courtesty of Pacific air aloft), the sun was out for about 20 minutes, and both passes in/out of Silverton were closed for days.
-Summary: During the week, expect several days of sunny skies, a few to a lot of days of snow (heavy wet to blowing and drifting), and temperatures ranging from 40F to -30F.
+One Jan. morning a few years ago, the temperature dropped to -34F.
+Two years later, the temperature dropped to -30F.
+In sum, during the week, expect several days of sunny skies, a few to a lot of days of snow (heavy wet to blowing and drifting), and temperatures ranging from 40F to -30F.

 The wintertime economy is based primarily around the local extreme ski area, Silverton Mountain, which limits its operations to Thursday through Sunday.
 During the cold months, only a few businesses remain open.
 These include a liquor store, two or three gas stations, a small grocery store, and a handful of restaurants, bars, coffee shops, and hotels.
 Occasionally, a gift shop or art gallery will open as the skiers arrive in town late in the week.
 Kendall Mountain, an in-town single-run ski area with an Olympic size ice rink at its base, is open Fridays through Sundays, and mostly attracts local (Ouray to Silverton to Durango) families.